OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 ## Sideload an add-in in Outlook on the desktop

-1. Open Outlook 2013 or later for Windows, or Outlook 2016 or later for Mac.
+1. Open Outlook 2013 or later on Windows, or Outlook 2016 or later for Mac.

 1. Select the **Get Add-ins** button on the ribbon.